sepiariver/mostpopular/README.md

 &sortby=`FIELD(modResource.id, [[mpResources]])`
 ```
 - A single number, which is the number of page views for a given Resource
 - If a Chunk name is provided to the 'tpl' property, a formatted list of page views for a given Resource
 - If a Chunk name is provided to the 'tpl' property, a formatted list of most (or least) popular Resources

+At this time the Snippet cannot fetch Resources with no page views, because hits are stored in a custom table and that's all the Snippet interacts with.

+#### Available Placeholders
+**Without specifying a Resource ID**
+'resource' | ID of viewed Resource
+'views' | total number of views tracked

+**With a Resource ID specified**
+'id' | ID of the page view record.
+'resource' | ID of viewed Resource
+'datetime' | (only with 'resource' property) datetime at which this particular view was tracked
+'data' | (only with 'resource' property) use dot notation for placeholder keys, to access logged data properties.
+For example: `[[+data.goodkey]]`

 ## Example Usage